samuelorobosa/hngx2/README.md

 Before setting up the API, ensure you have the following prerequisites installed on your system:

 - Node.js: Download and install Node.js from [nodejs.org.](https://nodejs.org/en/download)
 - Mongo DB: Create your Mongo Atlas and retrieve your connection string.
-(If you can't create yours, I have provided a sample connection string in the `.env.example` file).
 - Code Editor: Use a code editor like Visual Studio Code, Sublime Text, or any of your choice.

 ## Getting Started